2 Year Waiting Period … 2 year waiting period … 2 year waiting period

-Meanwhile, their coverage, is in our opinion FAR superior to that of Colonial Penn, with NO 2 year waiting period and fantastic rates that seem too good to be true …
+Meanwhile, their coverage, is in our opinion superior to that of Colonial Penn, with NO 2-year waiting period in most cases and fantastic rates that seem too good to be true …

 But aren’t … It’s one of our favorite options for clients across this great land, that could be a lot greater, but first Washington DC needs to get their act together and start representing the people again.
 (Apologies for that political aside).